-for $\kappa = 0.34\,\rm{cm}^2\,\rm{g}^{-1}$.
+for $\kappa = 0.34\,\rm{cm}^2\,\rm{g}^{-1}$ (see Section~\ref{sec:reprocessing}).
 The factor $f$ is the angle subtended by the jet.
+The specific value of $v_f$ depends on the details of the inner disk which are outside the scope of our study.
+A fiducial value of $v_f \approx 0.5c$ is adopted in Equation~(\ref{eq:tau_jet}) in line with the discussion in \citet{Metzger2022} as a possible upper limit on the ejecta velocities in some of the observed luminous FBOTs.
+Additionally, GRMHD simulations \citep[e.g.,][]{SadowskiNarayan2015} of super-Eddington accretion disks analogous to those studied here predict maximum velocities comparable to this value.
+Higher (lower) values of $v_f$ would reduce (increase) the optical depth within the jet and therefore reduce (increase) the characteristic timescale $t$ for release of the reprocessed emission.

 We have assumed as in \citet{Metzger2022} that the relatively high $\dot{M}_{\rm acc}$ values at early times cause large radii to dominate the optical depth integral.
 In this case (see Equation~\ref{eq:L_x}), a significant fraction of the engine power (emitted primarily as X-rays) from the inner disk would escape unabsorbed around a few hours to a day after disruption.
-The luminosity associated with mechanism, roughly $\eta \dot{M}_{\rm acc} c^2 \sim 10^{46} (\dot{M}_{\rm acc}/10\,M_{\odot}\rm{yr}^{-1})\,\rm{erg\,s}^{-1}$ (for $\eta=0.03$), is the maximum possible luminosity expected from these TDEs \citep[see also discussion in][]{Perets2016,kremer2019tidal,Kremer2022}.
+The luminosity associated with this mechanism, roughly $\eta \dot{M}_{\rm acc} c^2 \sim 10^{46} (\dot{M}_{\rm acc}/10\,M_{\odot}\rm{yr}^{-1})\,\rm{erg\,s}^{-1}$ (for $\eta=0.03$), is the maximum possible luminosity expected from these TDEs \citep[see also discussion in][]{Perets2016,kremer2019tidal,Kremer2022}.